 I can help you with both.

-- Are you interested in bringing your companies’ developer productivity to the next level? — I offer you a free 30-minute developer productivity coaching.
+Are you interested in bringing your companies’ developer productivity to the next level? — I offer you a free 30-minute discovery call.
 Together, we will identify the next steps that will help your team to become more productive and enjoy work more. — Just find a slot here.
 I am excited to meet you!

 See all my offerings for unblocking your engineering organization here.